nolecram/my_ibm_professional_journey/README.md

-# IBM Professional Activity - Blog Posts, Redbooks, Professional Development, and Certifications
+# My IBM Professional Journey

+## Introduction

+This repository chronicles a transformative professional journey with IBM spanning 2006 to 2012—a period of extraordinary growth, learning, and international experience across three continents.
+IBM provided exceptional opportunities for continuous skill development and professional advancement, enabling a career path that extended from Italy to Dubai and ultimately to Australia.

+The journey represents more than certifications and technical achievements; it embodies the invaluable mentorship, collaboration, and knowledge-sharing that define IBM's culture.
+Working alongside talented colleagues across Europe, the Middle East, Africa, and Asia-Pacific regions, and engaging with diverse clients worldwide, shaped both technical expertise and professional perspective in profound ways.

+This documentation serves as a grateful acknowledgment of IBM's investment in professional development—35 internal courses, 23 professional certifications, collaborative publications, and countless learning experiences.
+Each certification earned, each course completed, and each project delivered represents the support of managers who encouraged growth, colleagues who shared knowledge, and customers who trusted expertise.

+To the mentors, teammates, and clients encountered throughout this international journey: your guidance, patience, and collaboration made this progression possible.
+This repository is a tribute to those experiences and the people who made them meaningful.

+*With fondness and gratitude for the IBM chapter—its people, its opportunities, and its enduring impact on professional development.*

+---

-This repository documents professional activities, technical publications, and certification achievements from IBM enterprise infrastructure and cloud computing initiatives during 2006-2013.
+This repository documents professional activities, technical publications, and certification achievements from IBM enterprise infrastructure and cloud computing initiatives during 2006-2012.

 <div align="center">